weewx/weewx/docs_src/usersguide/where.md

 ## Log files

-In the default configuration, WeeWX logs to the system logger, called `syslog`.
+In the default configuration, WeeWX logs to the system logging facility.
 Where it goes from there depends on the operating system, and how logging is configured for that system.

-On traditional systems, the system puts the WeeWX messages into a system log file, along with messages from the system and other applications.
+On traditional systems, the WeeWX messages go into a system log file, along with messages from the system and other applications.
 The location of the system log file varies, but it is typically either `/var/log/syslog` or `/var/log/messages`.
 On some systems, messages from WeeWX will be in a separate file `/var/log/weewx/weewx.log`.
 These log files can be viewed using traditional tools such as `head`, `tail`, `more`, or `less`.

 On some systems that use `systemd`, there are no log files.
 On these systems, you must use the tool `journalctl` to view messages from WeeWX.

-See the wiki article [WeeWX logging](https://github.com/weewx/weewx/wiki/WeeWX-v4-and-logging) for more information on how to control logging in WeeWX.

-See the wiki article [How to view the log](https://github.com/weewx/weewx/wiki/view-logs) for information and examples about how to view and configure system logs.
+See the wiki article [*How to view the log*](https://github.com/weewx/weewx/wiki/view-logs) for more information, and examples about how to view and configure system logs.

 ## Location of executables in a pip install